 - Each family received five boxes with frames, five stands, one smoker, one protective overall, one pair of gloves, one hat and veil, one 5-gallon bucket, one hive tool, five colonies, one filter and one bee brush.
 The four extractors were shared by the group.

 - Agricultural tools and other supplies are donated to farmers throughout the country to boost the agricultural sector and promote food security.

-The Coomacka Resource Centre: The project was completed in November at Coomacka Mines, Region 10, Upper Demerara-Berbice.
+The Coomacka Resource Centre: The project was completed in November 2017, at Coomacka Mines, Region 10, and Upper Demerara-Berbice.
 The one-story 50-by-30 foot concrete building has a library with an information technology corner, a children friendly space, an area to facilitate skills training, a water trestle with a 450-gallon water tank, sanitation facilities, sewing machines, computers with printers and a 32" television.

 Wheelchair Program: A total of 550 wheelchairs were distributed throughout the year to the disabled across the country.
 Distribution was conducted by the Ptolemy Reid Rehabilitation Centre, the Palms, Saint Francis Developers, Linden Hospital Complex, the Suddie Hospital in Essequibo and Food For The Poor.

 Vreed-en-Hoop Wesleyan Church Resource Centre Project: The new facility serves to provide academic and vocational training to individuals in the surrounding region with a keen focus on the depressed community of Plastic City.

 - Food For The Poor works with 11 orphanages as part of the Angels Of Hope program.
 Through this program, 244 children receive shelter, an education and loving care.